 Todos os Santos Bay, or All Saints Bay, is a sheltered bay of the Atlantic Ocean and the principal bay of the Brazilian state of Bahia, to which it gave its name.
 It sits on the eastern coast of Brazil, surrounding part of Bahia's seaport capital, Salvador.

-Todos os Santos Bay is shallow along much of its area with an average depth of 9.8 m (32 ft).
+Todos os Santos Bay is shallow along much of its area, with an average depth of 9.8 m (32 ft).
 It contains 91 islands, the largest being Itaparica Island at its entrance.
-Other important islands include the Ilha dos Frades, ilha de Maré, ilha de Bom Jesus, and the small Ilha do Medo.
+Other important islands include the Ilha dos Frades, Ilha de Maré, Ilha de Bom Jesus, and the small Ilha do Medo.

-Initially, the bay, its principal settlement, and the captaincy around it all shared the same name, but they were eventually distinguished, the state becoming simply Bahia, the bay becoming the Bay of All Saints, and the city becoming first Bahia and now (usually) Salvador.
+The bay was named by its discoverer Amerigo Vespucci, the Italian navigator, who is said to have entered it on All Saints' Day, November 1, 1501, on his second expedition to the Americas.
+Initially, the bay, its principal settlement, and the captaincy around it all shared the same name.
+Still, they were eventually distinguished, the state becoming simply Bahia, the bay becoming the Bay of All Saints, and the city becoming the first Bahia and now (usually) Salvador.